How to get the job done — even during the pandemic

 - Knuckle down.
 Now’s when you take Ernest Hemingway’s advice and “apply the seat of your pants to the seat of the chair.”
 In other words, turn your great ideas into a great story.

-In the meantime, here’s hoping that you are yours are safe, happy and secure.
+In the meantime, here’s hoping that you are safe, happy and secure.